2017 Honda Accord Buyer's Guide

 The Other Accord

 In addition to the sedan, Honda also offers the Accord in a sportier, sleeker coupe version.
-The coupe received the same updates -- namely, new looks and a more rigid body -- as the sedan.
-The 2017 Honda Accord Coupe lives in the shadow of its ubiquitous sedan sibling, but it's a great way to get every ounce of Accord goodness (minus two doors and several cubic feet of interior volume) without driving the same 4-door sedan that more than 300,000 people will purchase this year alone.
+The 2017 Honda Accord Coupe lives in the shadow of its ubiquitous sedan sibling, but it's a great way to get every ounce of Accord goodness (minus two doors and several cubic feet of interior volume) without driving the same 4-door sedan that hundreds of thousands of people will purchase this year alone.

 Build and Price